Skip to main content

 5 mentions Positive Neutral Negative

-The monetization strategy of the game is somewhat misleading, as it initially presents itself as a straightforward experience but involves a marketplace primarily for squad upgrades rather than just advertising for add-ons.
-While the mobile version relied on microtransactions, these elements have been awkwardly removed in this version, leading to a lack of clarity regarding the game's true nature and monetization approach.
+The monetization strategy of the game is somewhat misleading, as it initially presents itself as a straightforward experience but is actually tied to upgrading squads through a marketplace that resembles the mobile version's microtransaction model.
+While the mobile version relies heavily on in-app purchases, these elements have been awkwardly removed from the current version, leading to confusion about the game's true nature and monetization approach.

 • “The mobile version was designed with microtransactions, but they were clumsily removed for this version.”